EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 ```

 Now, Gatsby will be looking for 2 files in the site's root folder:
-  - NOTE: any changes to your .env files requires a restart.
+  - `.env.development` : it's values are loaded when you run `gatsby develop`
-  - .env.development : it's values are loaded when you run "gatsby develop"
+  - `.env.production` : it's values are loaded when you run `gatsby build`

-  - .env.production : it's values are loaded when you run "gatsby build"
+NOTE: any changes to your .env files requires a restart.

 ```js
 // in project root .env.development